ConferenceCarbonTracker/CarbonFootprintEGU/assumptions.md

 ## 3. Mode of transport

 Rail is assumed for all journeys with distances of less than 700km.
-Planes are assumed for longer distances.
-Short haul is defined as distances of less than 1500km, longer distances are long haul.
+Airplanes are assumed for longer distances.
+Short-haul is defined as distances of less than 1500km, longer distances are long-haul.

 ## 4. Carbon emissions